Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 by Updated

+SmartAsset.com maintains strict editorial integrity.
 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
-This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.
+This page contains links to SmartAsset’s financial advisor matching tool, in which SmartAsset is compensated for lead referrals, which may or may not match you with the firm mentioned in this review or its financial professionals.

 Park Avenue Securities is a dually registered broker-dealer and investment advisory firm with billions of dollars in client assets under management (AUM).
-The firm has over 1,800 affiliated financial advisors that utilize its services.
+The firm has over 1,900 affiliated financial advisors who utilize its services.
 This differs from a typical financial advisory firm that has its own set of on-staff advisors.
 Here, advisors use Park Avenue's offerings within their independent practices.
 The firm's website features a page that can help you locate Park Avenue-affiliated advisors in your area.

 Through its affiliated advisors, Park Avenue works with tens of thousands of individual clients.
 Institutional clients of the firm include retirement plans, charitable organizations, insurance companies and businesses.
 Located in New York City, this fee-based firm provides a number of investment advisory programs that these clients can take advantage of.